mahen-github/kafka-streams-sdk/README.md

-# kafka-streams-sdk
+# Nordstrom Event SDKs

-An out-of-the-boc SDK  provides the kstreams, kafka-consumer and kafka-producer setup
+These SDKs ease the development of producers and consumers for business events.

+For full details, see the [documentation](https://gitlab.nordstrom.com/events/events-sdk/wikis/home).